-Band camp consisted of “9 to 9’s” nearly every day.
+Band camp consisted of “9 to 9’s” almost every day.
 We rehearsed from 9 am to 9 pm, with two breaks from 12 to 2 pm and 4 to 6 pm.
-We always spent the afternoon session indoors to learn the music for our field show, and we always walked down to the football field for the evening session to go through the show’s formations.
-We split the morning sessions between the football field and the band room — it just depended on the outdoor temperature and whether our band director was worried about heatstroke!
+We always spent the afternoons indoors to learn the music for our field show, and we always walked down to the football field for the evening sessions to go through the show’s formations.
+We split the mornings between the football field and the band room — it just depended on the outdoor temperature and whether our band director was worried about heatstroke!

 I basically collapsed into bed shortly after arriving home each night, completely exhausted after the full day of rehearsals, and I slept in as late as I could before heading back to campus the next day.
-Since each year’s show was nearly 15 minutes long, that was a lot of music and formations to learn — and my brain needed to sleep as a break, too!
+Since each year’s show lasted nearly 15 minutes, that was a lot of music and formations to learn — and my brain needed to sleep as a break too!

-I definitely would’ve loved to eat one or two of these for breakfast back then… Yummy muffins + extra sleep = bliss!
+I definitely would’ve loved to eat these for breakfast back then… Yummy muffins + extra sleep = bliss!

-Hint: You can usually find instant oats in containers right next to the old-fashioned rolled oats at the grocery store!
+Hint: You can usually find instant oats right next to the old-fashioned rolled oats at the grocery store.
+If you don’t see “instant oats,” then check for containers with one of their other names: quick cooking or one minute oats!

-As for the white whole wheat flour, such a thing actually exists… And it’s not a combination of white (aka all-purpose) flour and whole wheat flour!
-White whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier type of red wheat.
-They both have the same health benefits, but white whole wheat flour has a lighter taste and texture… Which lets the moist and tender texture of your ultimate healthy blueberry oatmeal muffins truly shine!
+Instead, white whole wheat flour is made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier type of red wheat.
+They both have the same health benefits, like extra fiber and micronutrients, but white whole wheat flour has a lighter taste and texture, close to that of all-purpose flour… And that lets the moist and tender texture of your healthy blueberry oatmeal muffins truly shine!

 Healthy blueberry oatmeal muffins + low calorie + moist and tender = math I love!

-Instead of refined granulated sugar, you’ll sweeten your ultimate healthy blueberry oatmeal muffins with one of my favorite ingredients: liquid stevia.
-Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean-eating friendly!).
+Sweetener.
+Instead of granulated sugar, you’ll sweeten your ultimate healthy blueberry oatmeal muffins with another one of my favorite ingredients: liquid stevia.
+Stevia is a plant-based, sugar-free, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean-eating friendly!).
 It’s also highly concentrated… You just need 1 ½ teaspoons to sweeten the entire batch of these healthy blueberry oatmeal muffins!

-Now for the star of the show… Fresh blueberries!
+Blueberries.
+They’re the star of this muffin show!
 It’s basically impossible to make healthy blueberry oatmeal muffins without fruit, right??
-I prefer using fresh blueberries because frozen ones usually dye the batter a gray color… But both fresh and frozen will still taste the same, regardless of how your muffins look!
+I prefer using fresh blueberries because frozen ones usually dye the batter a gray color… But both fresh and frozen will still taste very similar, regardless of how your muffins look!

-One last thing!
-If you’re using muffin liners like I did in these photos, then remember to coat your muffin liners with cooking spray.
+Prep the muffin cups.
+If you’re using muffin liners like I did in these photos — whether paper or foil ones — it’s really important to coat them with cooking spray.
 This simple trick means your muffin liners will easily peel away from your muffins!
-Low-fat batters, like with these ultimate healthy blueberry oatmeal muffins, stick to liners like superglue… But misting your liners with cooking spray helps prevent that!
+Low-fat batters, like for these ultimate healthy blueberry oatmeal muffins, stick to liners like superglue… But coating your liners with cooking spray helps prevent that!

 The Ultimate Healthy Blueberry Oatmeal Muffins